Material and Surface Treatment Design Guide

 Material Selection

-PEEK (polyether ether ketone): PEEK is a high-performance plastic with excellent mechanical properties and chemical stability.
-It is strong, stiff, and heat-resistant (up to 260°C).
-It is used in tough applications in aerospace, automotive, and medical devices.
-PEEK also resists wear and chemicals, making it a good replacement for metal parts.
+PEEK: PEEK is a high-performance plastic.
+It is strong, stiff, and heat-resistant up to 260°C. It resists wear and chemicals, making it a good metal replacement in aerospace, automotive, and medical devices.

-PPS (Polyphenylene Sulfide): PPS is an engineering plastic.
-It has high heat and chemical resistance.
-It also has good dimensional stability.
-It keeps high strength and rigidity at high temperatures.
-It is widely used in car parts, electrical parts, and other fields.
+PPS: PPS has high heat and chemical resistance.
+It keeps its shape and strength even at high temperatures.
+It is popular for car and electrical parts.

 Manufacturing Methods